vbchomp/HBisgaard/README.md

 # HBisgaard Portfolio

 This is my Portfolio site.
 The content is still developing.
+Using predeveloped code base for a reactstrap Application hosted on Netlify, parse through the code to find what I want to stay and delete what I will not use.
+Develop a portfolio to showcase my talents and projects.

 ## Author